mythfrht/redline-parts/README.md

 Open `website/index.html` in a modern browser to view the site.
 No additional build steps are required.

+To run lint checks, install dependencies with `npm install` and then run `npm test`.

 ## Project structure

 ```